deyuanshih/ALIGN-Parser/README.md

 the graph data is in Dataset/Data

 ## Output
-the align_parser.sh will generate 3 file: Concrete_Info.log, LEF_Info.log, Verilog_Info.log.
+the align_parser.sh will generate 3 file: Concrete_Info.log, LEF_Info.log, Verilog_Info.log

 They are the parsing result of the layout file